 I know that right after my divorce, I was completely avoiding myself.
 I had 20 extra pounds that I'd carried around for the last 15 years.
 I hated my shape.
 The clothes I liked didn't fit anymore.
 I spent no time meditating or going inside just to be still and present to my highest self.

 It never occurred to me that someone I once loved was right here inside of me.
-So I consciously made a dramatic change in being with myself.
+So, I consciously made a dramatic change in being with myself.
 I got up early in the morning before everyone else and sat with myself.
 I would meditate, read or journal.
 That 30 minutes I gave myself was an unbelievable gift.
-It gave me the space to turn off the noisy dialog in my head and just be present with me.
+It gave me the space to turn off the noisy dialogue in my head and just be present with me.

 The practice of finding time to be with yourself is your spiritual wake-up call.
 You get an opportunity to rediscover who you are and create the life you want.